thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Thymeleaf 3.0 introduces a new type of expression as a part of the general *Thymeleaf Standard Expression* system: *Fragment Expressions*.

-They look like this: `~{commons::footer}` and yes, they are extremely similar to the syntax that could be used inside `th:replace` and `th:include` (now `th:insert`) since long ago... because it is exactly *that* syntax, but generalized so that it can now be used in other scopes.
+They look like this: `~{commons::footer}` and yes, they are extremely similar to the syntax that could be used inside `th:replace` and `th:include` (now `th:insert`) since long ago... because they use exactly *that* syntax, but generalized so that it can now be used in other scopes.

 What is the advantage of that? well, first and most useful, we can now pass markup fragments as parameters to other fragments.
-See this `th:replace` below:
+See the `th:replace` below:

 ```html
 ...